KenzoDu/RAG-explore_examples-BTBU/README.md

 ### What is RAG?
 LLMs can reason about wide-ranging topics, but their knowledge is limited to the public data up to a specific point in time that they were trained on.
 If you want to build AI applications that can reason about private data or data introduced after a model's cutoff date, you need to augment the knowledge of the model with the specific information it needs.
 The process of bringing the appropriate information and inserting it into the model prompt is known as Retrieval Augmented Generation (RAG).

+🔷Retrieve:User questions are used to retrieve relevant context from external knowledge bases.
+To do this, the user query will be embedded in the same vector space as the "context in the vector database", and then a similarity search will be done in this space to return the top k data objects in the database that are most similar to the query.

+🔷Augment:User queries and retrieved content are stuffed into a prompt template.

+🔷Generate:Finally, the retrieval-enhanced cues are fed into the LLM.

 ## Preliminary work

 <div align="left side">